cambiotraining/software-installation/README.md

-# Course Name
+# Software installation

-This repository contains the materials for the course.
+This repository contains installation instructions for software used in our training programme.

-**Course Developers**: see our [guidelines page](https://cambiotraining.github.io/quarto-course-template/materials.html) if contributing materials.

 These materials are released under a [CC BY 4.0](LICENSE.md) license.